Leviign/Leviign/README.md

-- 👋 Hi, I’m @Leviign
+- 😊 Hi, I’m Levi Ignacio and i'm a beginner mobile developer.
+- 📫 How to reach me on instagram: @levi_i2nd
-- 👀 I’m interested in developments and data science
+- 👀 I’m interested in requirements analysis
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning python, SQL and software process
-- 💞️ I’m looking to collaborate on financee projects
-- 📫 How to reach me: @levi.ign

 <!---
 Leviign/Leviign is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.